Rhode Island's Vehicular Homicide Laws and Penalties

 In Rhode Island, a motorist who kills another person while driving "in reckless disregard of the safety of others" can be charged with a crime called "driving so as to endanger, resulting in death" (also referred to as "vehicular homicide").

-The consequences of a driving-so-as-to-endanger-resulting-in-death conviction depend on the circumstances.
+The consequences of a vehicular homicide conviction depend on the circumstances.
 But generally, a conviction is a felony and carries up to ten years in prison and a maximum five-year license suspension.
-And convicted drivers might also have to install an ignition interlock device (IID) on their vehicles once their license is reinstated.
+Convicted drivers might also have to install an ignition interlock device (IID) on their vehicles once their license is reinstated.

 Where a DWI (driving while intoxicated) results in the death of another person, the driver faces five to 15 years in prison, $5,000 to $10,000 in fines, and a five-year license revocation.